benyap/firestore-backfire/README.md

 ## Connecting to Firestore

-In order to import/export data from Firestore, you will need to specify some options for the connection.
+In order to read and write data to Firestore, you will need to specify some options for the connection.
 Follows the [FirestoreConnectionOptions](src/firestore/FirestoreFactory/types.ts) interface.